BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than four thousand construction claims related expert witness designations, the Spofford, New Hampshire Construction Expert Directory delivers a superior construction and design expert support solution to construction claims professionals concerned with construction defect and claims litigation.
-BHA provides building related trial support and expert services to the industry's leading construction attorneys, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
-In connection with regional assets which comprise registered architects, professional engineers, licensed general and specialty contractors, the construction experts group brings specialized experience and local capabilities to Spofford and the surrounding areas.
+With over 4500 construction defect and claims related expert designations, the Spofford, New Hampshire Construction Expert Directory provides a wide spectrum of trial support and consulting services to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
+BHA provides building related litigation support and expert witness services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing in house assets which include licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the firm brings national experience and local capabilities to Spofford region.

 Construction Expert Witness News & Info